fbrown222/441HW/HW-9/readme.md

 I spent four days straight working on this, and I'm a little sad I didn't have a better result, but I'm happy that I was able to do something at least, and have it work.

 Although it does work, I have noticed from my end that the geolocation takes a LOOOOONG time to show results.
 This was quite frustrating, and it definitely could not be used for a real website.

+I had to manipulate the API link to change units from Kelvin to Fahrenheit, and I excluded some measurements that was originally in Cubadda's work.
+I wanted a simple website.